 One of the most iconic landmarks located in the very heart of Krakow’s Old Town – the Main Market Square right next to the Cloth Hall.
 This Gothic church dominates the Main Market Square with its tall towers of red brick reaching high above the surrounding buildings.
-Saint Mary’s is by far one of the most significant historic sites both in Krakow and in Poland.
+Saint Mary’s Basilica is by far one of the most significant historic sites both in Krakow and in Poland.

 The Early-Gothic Hall church was built in the early 14th century on the foundations of Romanesque temple destroyed during the Tatar raids of Krakow.
 The following years saw many redesigns and modifications to the original building.
 In 1355 the local wealthy merchant, Mikolaj Wierzynek, founded new chancel and by the end of 14th century Mikolaj Werner transformed the church into a basilica with lowered naves and tall windows.
 Basilica’s vaults needed to be reconstructed after a supposed earthquake in 1442.
 A phenomenon that has never happened before or since.
 15th century additions included new side chapels by Franciszek Wiechon, Matias Heringkan’s tented roof (with a golden crown added in 1666) and Veit Stoss’ altarpiece.

 The façade of Saint Mary’s Basilica is dominated by the two square towers reaching 82 and 69 metres in height.
 The higher of the two is finished with a tented roof, a spire and a golden crown.
-Every hour St. Mary’s Trumpet Call can be heard from a window 54 metres above the ground.
+Every hour Saint Mary’s Trumpet Call can be heard from a window 54 metres above the ground.
 The smaller tower, on the other hand, used to serve as a belfry with now non-functional 1530 bell clock.
 It also houses a chapel of the Conversion of Saint Paul.

 The building itself is characterized by tall, arched windows with floral decors, 21 statues supporting the cornice and a sundial.